The best kind of therapy is Beach Therapy...

 Day 3 and 4 - Goa

 After doing all the Water sports in Tarkarli itself, we had ample amount of time to explore Goa with peace.
+The Goa to Tarkarli distance is 123 km via NH 66.
+It takes a little over 3 hours to travel from Tarkarli to Goa.
 Firstly we hired 6 bikes in just INR 300 per bike.

 Best months to visit Goa - Early November to Mid February.
 In this span of months, everything is highly costly - rented bikes, accommodations and food too.
 As we went in early April it was cheaper but at the same time weather was too hot to handle.
 We rented a flat (3BHk) for 4 nights near Calangute Beach.